jamiebeach/Engineering-Learning-2022/certifications/az-104-Azure-Administrator/cheatsheet.md

 - Network Watcher Next Hop: Checking if traffic is being directed to the intended destination.

 ### Point-to-Site VPN
+- Established between a virtual network and a single computer in your network.
+Each computer that wants to establish connectivity with a virtual network must configure its connection.

 ### Site-to-Site VPN
+- Established between your on-premises VPN device and an Azure VPN Gateway that is deployed in a virtual network.
+This connection type enables any on-premises resource that you authorize to access a virtual network.
+The communication between your on-premises VPN device and an Azure VPN gateway is sent through an encrypted tunnel over the internet

+### Express Route
+- Established between your network and Azure, through an ExpressRoute partner.
+This connection is private

+### Azure Firewall

 ## 🔖 Monitor and back up Azure resources (10–15%)